dhaneshragu/i-SLR/README.md

 └── preprocess.py
 ```
 - All the videos will be preprocessed with mediapipe and landmarks will be saved in a csv called `train-preprocessed.csv`.
-- Go to the fine-tuning section of the `iSLR_Notebook.ipynb` and replace the train-csv URL with the `train-preprocessed.csv` path.
+- Go to the fine-tuning section of the `iSLR-Notebook.ipynb` and replace the train-csv URL with the `train-preprocessed.csv` path.
 - Run the notebook and you can get the `model.pth` file which can be replaced in flask webapp to generate predictions !!!

 ## To use the app :